 Obedient and hardworking is the key to a successful life.
 It produces the perfect ingredients for peace and comfort: Especially when your goal is achieved.

-There lived an obedient, hard-working and a very strong woodcutter who was looking for a job and later got one from a timber merchant.
+There lived an obedient, hard-working, and very strong woodcutter who was looking for a job and later got one from a timber merchant.

 When he discovered that the pay was really good and also was the work condition.